inworld-ai/inworld-ndk/README.md

 ### Getting started

+Download latest release from [releases page](https://github.com/inworld-ai/inworld-ndk/releases).
+A release contains source code, headers and binaries for supported platforms.

+#### Build from source

-1. Clone *Main* branch or a specific repo release, e.g. *git clone https://github.com/inworld-ai/inworld-ndk.git --branch=v1.0.0*
+1. Clone *Main* branch
 2. Call *git submodule update --init --recursive* to make sure all dependency submodules are initialized and updated
 3. If you going to run **InworldNDKApp**(testing console application for Windows and Mac) fill out client options in *Example/ConsoleApp/src/Application.cpp*.
 If you don't have an **Inworld.ai** account yet see more information [here](https://docs.inworld.ai/docs/intro)
 4. Run *gen* script for your platform (*win-gen.bat*, *mac-gen.sh* etc..) to generate project files